Sheffield City Council: Political control

 Since 2021 the council has been under no overall control.
-At the 2021 elections, Labour lost its majority on the council, and its leader, Bob Johnson, lost his seat on the council.
-A coalition between Labour and the Greens was formed to run the council, with Labour's new leader Terry Fox taking the role of leader of the council.
-Following the 2022 election, the Liberal Democrats joined Labour and the Greens in the ruling administration.
-The 'rainbow coalition' of Labour, The Liberal Democrats and the Green Party has continued following the 2023 election.
+Following the 2026 election, a coalition of Labour and the Green Party formed to run the council, led by Labour councillor Fran Belbin.

 The first election to the reconstituted city council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: